 - Replacement sole

-- Shoe glue or adhesive
+- Shoe adhesive

 Step 2: Use acetone to clean the inner layer of the boot until it is completely clear.
 Make sure that any glue, adhesive or other debris is cleared away.
 If the rubber is broken in some region, mend it with a stitching awl.